v1a0/v1a0/README.md

 #### About

-* I am currently working on some new telegram bots, but the source code is temporarily private
+* Learning JS at the speed of light ⚡

 #### Donations